Meta-DiffuB/Meta-DiffuB/SupplementedTables.md

 <br>
 <br>

 **Supplemented Table 5:** More plug-and-play experiments of Meta-DiffuB on Dinoiser.
+The "scheduler" field indicates the dataset our scheduler was originally trained on and trained together with DiffuSeq.
+The "Dinoiser" field indicates the dataset the original Dinoiser model was trained on.
+If the "Dinoiser" field is "Null," it means the model used its own noise strategy as described in the original paper.
+Results where using the scheduler-generated noise during inference outperforms the Dinoiser's own noise strategy are highlighted in bold.
 <table>
   <tr>
     <th>scheduler</th>